-Ghana is a Member of the World Trade Organization (WTO) and the Economic Community of West African States (ECOWAS).
-According to the WTO, Ghana's average MFN applied tariff rate is 13 percent.
+Ghana is a member of the World Trade Organization (WTO) and the Economic Community of West African States (ECOWAS).
+According to the WTO, Ghana's average most favored nation (MFN) applied tariff rate in 2010 was 12.8 percent.
 For agricultural goods, the average applied tariff is 17.4 percent, and for non-agricultural products it is 12.3 percent.
 In 2008, along with other ECOWAS countries, Ghana adopted a common external tariff (CET) with five bands.
-The five tariff bands are: zero duty on social goods (e.g., medicine, publications); five percent duty on imported raw materials; 10 percent duty on intermediate goods; 20 percent duty on finished goods; and 35 percent duty will be charged on goods in certain sectors that the government seeks to protect, such as poultry and rice.
+The 5 tariff bands are: zero duty on social goods (e.g., medicine, publications); 5 percent duty on imported raw materials; 10 percent duty on intermediate goods; 20 percent duty on finished goods; and 35 percent duty will be charged on goods in certain sectors that the government seeks to protect, such as poultry and rice.
 Ghana currently maintains 190 exceptions to the CET, and the highest applied tariff is 20 percent.